Skip to content

 • cd

 We will now try to understand what each command does and how to use these commands.
-You should also practice the given examples on the online bash shell.
+You should also practice the given examples on the online Bash shell.

 pwd (print working directory)

 At any given moment of time, we will be standing in a certain directory.
-To get the name of the directory in which we are standing, we can use the pwd command in linux.
+To get the name of the directory in which we are standing, we can use the pwd command in Linux.

 We will now use the cd command to move to a different directory and then print the working directory.